A year after Capitol siege, US democracy still faces test

-WASHINGTON (AFP) - One year after supporters of Mr Donald Trump stormed the US Capitol and shut down Congress, Americans still await a reckoning on the unprecedented challenge to the country's democracy.
+WASHINGTON • One year after supporters of Mr Donald Trump stormed the US Capitol and shut down Congress, Americans still await a reckoning on the unprecedented challenge to the country's democracy.

 Was it a simple protest-turned-riot?
 An insurrection?
 A coup attempt plotted by Mr Trump?